 Student learning goals

-Gain experience in presenting and discussing primary literature in the field of immunology.
+You will also gain experience in presenting and discussing primary literature.

 General method of instruction